Travel Nurse

 Students pursuing a bachelor’s of science in nursing have several options at the New York University Rory Meyers College of Nursing.
 There is a traditional four-year program that includes general education coursework, a 15-month accelerated degree for students who have completed nursing prerequisites, and a two-year transfer degree program for students who have already completed a bachelor’s in a different field.

-This program boasts a 99 percent pass rate on the NCLEX-RN exam for 2019, which is above the national average of 92 percent.
 This school also houses the Hartford Institute for Geriatric Nursing, which is dedicated to caring for older adults.
-Select undergraduate students will be able to complete a fellowship in this institute, which will prepare them for a career in geriatric nursing or for additional studies in gerontology.
+Selected undergraduate students will be able to complete a fellowship in this institute, which will prepare them for a career in geriatric nursing or for additional studies in gerontology.

 The associate’s degree in nursing at Midlands Technical College prepares graduates for a career as registered nurses.
-In addition to studying biological science and medicine, students in this program spend time learning social sciences to care for patients holistically.
+In addition to studying biological and medical sciences, students in this program study the social sciences to care for patients holistically.
 Students in this program will spend time in the classroom, laboratories, and clinics learning all aspects of nursing.
 Practical skills are gained in the simulation lab before working with patients.

 All graduates of this program are eligible to sit for the NCLEX-RN program.
 To ensure students are prepared for the rigors of this program, applicants must demonstrate educational aptitude with either SAT or ACT test scores, completion of a pre-nursing certificate program, or an associate’s degree with at least a 2.75 GPA.